If you think there’s only one or two types of composting, you might be in for a surprise.

 The straw smothered the weeds, and when new weeds appeared she simply covered them with more straw.
-The straw is pulled back for planting.
+She then pulled the straw back when it come to planting.

 You can see Ruth describing her gardening method in the video below.

 Grass rapidly becomes a wet mess which prevents oxygen from getting to the soil.
 Slugs and snails also find the grass a welcome refuge.

 Windrow composting consists of elongated piles of compost.
 These can be any length, although the height and width needs to be more carefully considered.

 Windrows may be turned to aerate them, or left static, although Leslie Cooperband, in the Science and Art of Composting, say these often go anaerobic in the centre.

 Some of these do not produce finished compost while others produce a valuable soil amendment.

 Bokashi Bin Composting

-You press the food down to expel oxygen and the box sealed to allow anaerobic (without air) fermenting to take place.
+You press the food down to expel oxygen and seal the box to allow anaerobic (without air) fermenting to take place.